 The Nominating & Governance Committee annually reviews and evaluates the performance of the Board of Directors.
-The Committee evaluates the Board's contribution as a whole and reviews areas in which the Board or senior management believes a better contribution may be made.
+The Committee surveys all Board members on multiple subject areas, and the survey results are used to evaluate the Board's contribution as a whole and its effectiveness with respect to particular subject areas.
+Particular attention is given to subject areas which the Committee or Board believes for any reason warrant further attention.
 The purpose of the review is to increase the effectiveness of the Board, and the results are reviewed with the full Board.

-In addition, each committee conducts an annual self-evaluation.
+In addition, each committee conducts an annual self-evaluation through the use of a survey completed by the members of each committee.
 The committee self-evaluations review whether and how well each committee has performed the responsibilities in its charter, whether there are sufficient meetings covering the necessary topics, whether the meeting materials are effective, and other matters.
+As with the Board evaluation, particular attention is given to subject areas which the particular committee or Board believes for any reason warrant further attention.